 Guys realized he was desperate, get him to follow them, ambush and shoot him, take his stuff.
 They didn’t finish him.
 He survived, point is that he was under the pressure to get the job done as soon as he can, so he simply forget common sense.
 Don’t be that guy.

 I’m faced with critical decisions every day working in emergency services.
-If you have more questions or want to share how you deal with high pressure situations, write in forum or comments below.
+If you have more questions or want to share how you deal with high-pressure situations, write in the forum or comments below.